All News

 Executive Orders Restricting Speech

-Several recent executive orders have implemented restrictions on language and expression.
+Several executive orders have implemented restrictions on language and expression.
 EO14151 and EO14173 prohibit federal agencies from providing funding to organizations with programs promoting diversity, equity, and inclusion.
 EO14168 restricts funding for entities that “promote gender ideology” and enforces a strict biological definition of gender.
 These restrictions affect writers applying for grants through the NEA, NEH, and other federal programs, potentially disqualifying applicants based on their viewpoint.

 Broader Pattern of Speech Suppression